bkleinen/bkleinen.github.io/classes/ws2017/wtat2/index.md

 Your grade in WT AT2 will be a weighted mixture of the evaluated graded elements of the course:

-* Reports: you need to turn in a project reports approximately every 2 weeks.
+* Reports: you need to turn in a project report approximately every 2 weeks.
 Those are not graded, but you need to turn in viable reports for each topic approximately every two weeks.
 * Quizzes: after the completion of each topic, there will be a brief moodle quizz about the topic covered.
 If you choose to participate in those quizzes, they may count as 50% of your grade
 * Exam: There will be a moodle exam at the end of term.
 It either counts
     * 50% with the points from the quizzes as other 50%